mdhasanuzzamanbp/missouri-watershed-delineation-hydrology/README.md

 ## Executive Summary
 <p align="justify">
 I used QGIS to demonstrate a hydrological workflow for analysing the terrain, drainage network, and watershed structure of a selected study area in Missouri, USA.
-I processed a digital elevation model (DEM) in QGIS using Whitebox Workflows to prepare the terrain for hydrological modeling.
+To do that, I processed a digital elevation model (DEM) in QGIS using Whitebox Workflows to prepare the terrain for hydrological modeling.
 </p>

 The final output contains: